No login? Register here...

 Another important thing to note is God has pointed out how man-made traditions and worldly focuses have corrupted Christmas and moved its focus away from Christ and onto worldly and commercialized versions of love and giving.
 Our focus for Christmas should be on the Gift and Grace of Christ coming to earth and not on giving gifts, decorating trees and property, gathering for family, or even "Christmas/holiday spirit" that leaves out God and Christ.
 We must keep our focus on Jesus and God's Grace when we celebrate Christmas.

 , like Palm Sunday, Lent, Saint Patrick's Day and other Saints' Days and religious holidays

-I do not treat these days as God ordained holidays, but if they celebrate a real godly triumph, like Palm Sunday and St. Patrick's Day, I will recognize and remember the event and try to keep my focus on what God wants us to keep in the forefront, such as St. Patrick's Day should be remembered as God's Gift of Christ to save Ireland and not a day to promote Irish nationalism.
+I do not treat these days as God ordained holidays, but if they celebrate a real godly triumph, like Palm Sunday and St. Patrick's Day, I will recognize and remember the event and try to keep my focus on what God wants us to keep in the forefront, such as St. Patrick's Day should be remembered as God's Gift of Christ through the martyred saint to save Ireland and not a day to promote Irish nationalism or culture.